2025 Old Town Art Fair – Chicago

 Sunday, June 9, 2024 – 7:00 am to 9:00 am

-Girl Scouts will be on duty to distribute refreshments and smiles to artists during the Fair.
+Girl Scouts will be on duty to distribute refreshments, water, and smiles to artists during the Fair.

 Booth Sitting services are provided especially for artists who are exhibiting alone, but is available to all artists.
 Volunteers will be available 12:00 pm to 2:00 pm for a 20-minute break on both Saturday and Sunday.
 If you are unable to leave when your volunteer arrives, you can ask the volunteer to return before they finish their shift.